ricomariani/CG-SQL-author/docs/user_guide/appendices/01_command_lines_options.md

 * some codegen features only make sense during development, this enables dev mode to turn those one ** example: [explain query plan](../15_query_plan_generation.md)

+### --exp
+* runs macro expansion without semantic analysis
+* combined with `--echo` this is kind of like `cc -E` it can give you a view of what happened after the pre-processing
+* combined with `--ast` it is a useful test tool (its primary function)

 ### --c_include_namespace
 * for the C codegen runtimes, it determines the header namespace (as in #include "namespace/file.h") that goes into the output C file
 * if this option is used, it is prefixed to the first argment to --cg to form the include path in the C file